-You don’t have to spend a fortune decorating it but there are a few important tips for vacation rentals that you should know before you rent out your property.
+You don’t have to spend a fortune decorating, but there are a few important tips for vacation rentals that you should know before you rent out your property.

 Keep it Comfortable But Durable